meilisearch/documentation/reference/api/search.md

 **Expected value**: a positive integer
 **Default value**: `10`

 Configures the number of words to keep around the matching query term when using the [`attributesToCrop`](#attributes-to-crop) parameter.
+This value includes the query terms contained in the cropped text.

 If `attributesToCrop` is not configured, `cropLength` has no effect on the returned results.

+### Crop marker

+**Parameter**: `cropMarker`
+**Expected value**: a string
+**Default value**: `"…"`

+Configures the string marking crop boundaries when using the [`attributesToCrop`](#attributes-to-crop) parameter.
+The crop marker will be present in both sides of the crop.

+Crop markers are only added where content has been actually removed.
+For example, if the cropped text includes the first word of the field value, the crop marker will not be added to the beginning of the cropped result.

 ### Attributes to highlight